 It has everything a good pool area should have, sunbeds and loungers under a shaded, timber pergola at one end, simple wooden tables and chairs for relaxing here and there; night lighting both in and around the blue waters of the mosaic-tiled pool.

-Please note that there are one or two places where there are unguarded drops so care should be taken with young children playing here.
+Please note that there are one or two places where there are unguarded drops so care should be taken in these areas.
 And, given the number of steps around and about, it's certainly not an ideal rental property for anyone with wobbly legs.

 A wide, covered terrace immediately in front of the house is another fabulous spot to enjoy the views and the peaceful countryside harmony.